sanskaarz/LearnJS/README.md

 @sanskaarz
 #

 IIFE
-It is  atype of fncyion n   js
+It is a type of function in js